San Diego Hard Water Problems – DIY Hacks!

 The short answer is no. Many people may notice a change in their hair if they move from a location with hard water to a location with soft water, however this change is generally unrelated to the amount of hair you have (or whether it’s falling out)— rather it has to do with the quality of your hair.
-In general, other changes in your environment are likely causing any hair loss, specifically changes to your diet and stress levels.
-If you’ve begun eating more poorly than you’re used to, or recently experienced a stressful event like moving homes or starting a new job, the hair loss culprit is more likely that than your water quality.
+In general, other changes in your environment may cause hair loss.
+If you’re not eating a healthy diet, or recently experienced a stressful event like moving homes or starting a new job, the hair loss culprit is more likely that than your water quality.

 Soap scum isn’t just for your bathroom tiles – it can build up on your skin, too.
 The minerals in hard water leave a film around your epidermis that clogs your pores, trapping the natural oils and forming blemishes.